benjaco-edu/db-assignment-4-mysql-users/README.md

 ```

-_The status of the failing line issnt logged as failed, and cant finde any flag to turn this on, but we can see it has been ran by a wrong user_
+_The status of the failing line isn't logged as failed, and can't find any flag to turn this on, but we can see it has been ran by a wrong user_

 ## Exercise 3 - backup and recovery

 ### Backup data and structure
-_Users are not in the backup in following commands, the can be backedup thouge the internal users table, but it is better to use the create user scripts for this_
+_Users are not in the backup in following commands, the can be backed up through the internal user's table, but it is better to use the create user scripts for this_

 `mysqldump -u root -ppass1234 --databases classicmodels > database_blackup_after_execises.sql`